top of page

 Woman smiles in a hammock while a man plays guitar beside her.
 Cozy room with brick wall, warm tones, and cushions, creating a relaxed mood.

-The Gentle Declutter: Senior Backyard Organizing Basics
+The Gentle Declutter: Backyard Organizing for Adults 55+

 The "Used It Lately?"
 Rule: If you haven't used something in two years, and it doesn't hold deep sentimental value or isn't essential for safety, consider letting it go.
 That heavy wheelbarrow from your younger days might be better replaced by a lighter, two-wheeled garden cart.
 For more general decluttering tips, see our guide on how to clear clutter before you clean.